 Anime and Manga

-- The True GREMLIN group consists of entities that are all virtually omnipotent, even more so than Othinus.
-However, they are all out-gambitted by a fellow Physical God Aleister Crowley, which may qualify as a virtual omnipotent himself, and all of them are cast down to Earth.
+- The True GREMLIN group consists of entities that are all even closer to omnipotence, even more so than Othinus.
+However, they are all out-gambitted by Aleister Crowley, which is also virtually omnipotent himself, and all of them are cast down to Earth.
 They are then mostly eliminated by characters specifically designed to combat them, Kihara Noukan and Kakeru Kamisato.

-- Haruhi Suzumiya, unbeknownst to herself.
+- Haruhi Suzumiya is absolutely omnipotent, unbeknownst to herself.
 And considering her behaviour, it's probably better for the SOS Brigade to keep all paranormal stuff away from her in secret, lest..

 - Haré+Guu - why, Chet and Addie.
 (Not really.)

-- Hao Asakura has become the lowest example of this in Shaman King before the heroes even meet him.
+- Hao Asakura is already far beyond any other character in Shaman King before the heroes even meet him.
 His control over reincarnation, connection to the Spirit of Fire, and centuries of experience mean he's unbeatable from the get-go, with the next-best shamans being as nothing in comparison to his power.
 In a setting where resurrecting a dead person is possible, if draining, for the very powerful, Hao can perform mass resurrections after single-handedly defeating a human navy supplemented by powerful shamans.
 The plan to defeat Hao is to let him win the tournament and gang up on him with the five Olympus Mons elemental spirits while he can't fight back, but the heroes admit even this is fairly unlikely to work.
-When Hao awakens as Shaman King, he's omnipotent and kills the entire cast with a thought as he prepares to reshape the world to better please himself; fortunately, Yoh expected something like this would happen when he realized even if they were strong enough to win, the heroes would never be able to end the threat Hao presents with violence.
+When Hao awakens as Shaman King, he's virtually omnipotent and kills the entire cast with a thought as he prepares to reshape the world to better please himself; fortunately, Yoh expected something like this would happen when he realized even if they were strong enough to win, the heroes would never be able to end the threat Hao presents with violence.
 Instead, the entire cast appears within Hao's mind and manage to avert the extinction of ordinary humans by reasoning with Hao instead of trying to overpower him.

-- Tengen Toppa Gurren Lagann: The Anti-Spiral is not quite absolutely omnipotent, but it comes close.
-It can build universes, manipulate probability, and matches everything the heroes dish out with little visible effort (except for Simon's last attack, which kills it).
-Entire galaxies are mere tools in its hands (literally).
+- Tengen Toppa Gurren Lagann: The Anti-Spirals is not quite absolutely omnipotent, but it comes close.
+They can manipulate probability, create Big Bangs, and create and destroy universes by themselves.
+Entire galaxies and super-galaxies are mere tools in its hands (literally).

 - The titular character from Enigma is what happens if God was gay, morally ambiguous, and ate lizards.
 It's kind of a weird comic that way.